[ < Back to tools & cleaning ]

 Overview

 Hoppe's No. 9 has been the default gun cleaning solvent in the United States since 1903, and that longevity is not an accident.
-The petroleum-based formula combines an aggressive blend of hydrocarbons and ammonia-derived compounds that dissolve carbon fouling, burnt powder residue, and lead deposits from bore surfaces.
-The ammonia content provides secondary copper-fouling removal capability, though dedicated copper solvents will strip heavy jacket deposits faster.
-For routine post-range cleaning of .223/5.56 bores, No. 9 handles the job in a single soaking cycle.
+The solvent blend helps remove carbon fouling, burnt powder residue, lead deposits, and metal fouling from bore surfaces.
+For routine post-range cleaning of .223/5.56 bores, No. 9 handles the job in a straightforward soaking-and-patching cycle.

 The solvent works by penetrating the microscopic pores of barrel steel, lifting embedded fouling that patches alone cannot reach.
 Apply a saturated patch, let it soak for 10-15 minutes, follow with a bore brush, then run dry patches until they come out clean.
 On heavily fouled bores, a second soak cycle may be necessary.
 The formula is safe on blued, parkerized, and stainless steel finishes but should be kept away from wood stocks and polymer components, as the petroleum base can soften or discolor these materials over extended contact.